-IBM also highlighted how vulnerabilities in third-party software are a big deal for hackers.
-Mobile devices, such as IoT devices, along with web and mobile applications can provide a bounty of potential entry points for hackers.
+However, IBM also highlights how vulnerabilities in third-party software are a big deal for hackers.
+Mobile and IoT devices (such as smartwatches, smart fridges, or fitness trackers), along with various web and mobile apps can provide a bounty of potential entry points for hackers.

-Different methods are used to cyberattack different industries.
-This means hackers are utilizing a variety of tactics to exploit vulnerabilities specific to each sector.
+Hackers use a variety of methods to attack different industries.
+This means bad actors choose their tactics based on vulnerabilities specific to each sector.

-Credential harvesting is the best way to attack retail, given the sector’s increasing reliance on eCommerce, and 30% of IBM-observed Education incidents involve spam.
-This points to the sector’s low level of cybersecurity awareness amongst employees.
+On the other hand, credential harvesting is the best way to attack retail, given the sector’s increasing reliance on eCommerce.
+IBM also observed that most spam attacks targeted the Education industry.
+This points to the sector’s low level of cybersecurity awareness.

 Hackers Target Supply Chains

 Hackers are not only targeting a company’s own systems in 2021.
 They’re now looking at that company’s supply chain to gain access to systems, devices, networks, and databases.

 This is a relatively new development, too.
 Sonatype found that supply chain attacks targeting open-source software increased by 430% in 2020.

 As you’ve probably gleaned so far, malware consistently ranks as one of the top threats and cybersecurity concerns for businesses as it’s pretty effective at getting the job done.